siddhant-vij/Simple-Authentication-System/README.md

 Below are some of the potential improvements and added functionalities that can enhance the Simple Authentication System:

-**1. Logout Feature**: Allow logged-in users to securely log out of the system.

-**2. Password Strength Checker**: Implement a system to guide or enforce users to choose strong passwords during registration or reset.

-**3. Forgot Password Mechanism**: Offer a mechanism for users to recover their password if forgotten.

-**4. Data Encryption**: Encrypt the data in the CSV to ensure user data is secure even with direct file access.
+**1. Data Encryption**: Encrypt the data in the CSV to ensure user data is secure even with direct file access.

-**5. Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.
+**2. Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.

-**6. Lockout Mechanism**: Implement a system to deter brute-force attempts by locking out or delaying login after consecutive incorrect password attempts.
+**3. Lockout Mechanism**: Implement a system to deter brute-force attempts by locking out or delaying login after consecutive incorrect password attempts.

-**7. Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.
+**4. Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.

-**8. Delete Account Option**: Allow users to delete their account and all associated data.

-**9. Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.
+**5. Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.

-**10. Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.
+**6. Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.

-**11. Database Backup**: Implement routine backups of the database to ensure data safety in case of unexpected failures.
+**7. Database Backup**: Implement routine backups of the database to ensure data safety in case of unexpected failures.

-**12. Data Validation and Sanitization**: Enhance the system to validate and sanitize inputs more thoroughly to protect against SQL injection and other potential threats, especially if moving to a more complex database system.
+**8. Data Validation and Sanitization**: Enhance the system to validate and sanitize inputs more thoroughly to protect against SQL injection and other potential threats, especially if moving to a more complex database system.

 <br>